 Summary Overview Page

 The summary overview page is segmented in 3 main parts.
 The top part is the Summary Section and contains the total average results.
 Next, is the Split in 3 Section.
-This section segments the time a stimulus was presented in 3 main parts, beginning, middle, and end.
+This section segments the time into, beginning, middle, and end.
 Finally, there is the Over time section, which shows the data in graphs over time.

 On the left side of it is the heatmap over all testers.
 On the right side you find the Valence score, which is between -100% to +100%.
 Next to it is the average heart rate change in percent.
 Underneath, are the expressed emotion averages across testers.
 These are also normalized to make comparison between the emotions easy.
 The Emotional impact score can be found right underneath it.
 This score shows how much emotion was expressed, this score goes from 0% – 100%.